Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Frontend

   - For some of the recipes it times out cause it's too big
-  - When we remove an ingredient the recipe doesn't update
+  - Substitutes are not replaced in recipe
+  - Cuisine type filter not supported because it relies on description, and we would get no results most of the time
+  - Weird bug where if you delete your ingredients in step 2, it's not synced in step 1

 - Backend
   - Why can I not set a pagination limit on the number of substitutes

 # If possible

-- Frontend
-  - Portions, if current implementation is fast we will add this later on
-  - Tests
-  - **Change volumes and recipe if ingredient has been substituted**
-  - I think the reason why we are getting the step 3 lagginess is because string matching is expensive, try removing the everything after the first space

 # Potential features

-- Download, I think we need an actual url for this, puppeteer
 - Portions
-- Substitutable ingredient changes recipe

 # To do

+- Detect if time, cuisine, and diet was clicked
+- Based on what was clicked determine what filters should be applied on the final array
+- final array ? anyFilterClicked : final array

+Download
+Diet filter functionality
+Portions -- backend + frontend - input type number html

 - Frontend

   - Implement filter functionality

-- Backend

-  - Add testing to backend
-  - cache step 2

 - Infra-relatedish
   - push new docker images
   - Somehow get this out there, either do some magic with Trafeik and Docker Swarm or consider Dokku for backend
   - Otherwise docker-compose
   - Remember to chage ports when you use docker-compose, frontend needs to go to port 80 and not 8000
-  - Build a new docker image [everytime](!https://docs.github.com/en/actions/guides/publishing-docker-images) frontend or backend changes?
+  - Build a new docker image [everytime](!https://docs.github.com/en/actions/guides/publishing-docker-images) backend changes?

 # Advice